apache/druid/extensions-contrib/grpc-query/README.md

 ## Implementation Notes

-The extension is made up of three projects.
-Druid uses a different version of Guava than does rRPC.
-To work around this, the `grpc-shade` project creates a shaded jar that includes both gRPC and Guava.
-Since the rRPC compiler generates references to Guava, it turns out we must generate Java from the `.proto` files _before_ shading, so the `.proto` files, and the generated Java code, also reside in the `grpc-shade` project.
-One unfortunate aspect of shading is that your IDE will not be able to find the source attachments for the rRPC classes.
-The result is very tedious debugging.
-A workaround is to manually attach the original gRPC source jars for each gRPC source file.

 This project contains several components:

 * Guice modules and associated server initialization code.
 * Netty-based gRPC server.
 * A "driver" that performs the actual query and generates the results.

-The `grpc-query-it` project provides integration tests for the extension.
-These tests run using the "new" IT framework as described in the `integration-tests-ex/doc/README.md` file.

-Take care when working with the shaded jar.
-The `grpc-query` project depends on the shaded jar, but we _must_ block transitive dependencies to avoid an IDE helpfully pulling in the very Guava version we want to avoid.
-See the various `pom.xml` files for details.

 ## Debugging